 Electricity storage systems by Feneco are an optimal extension in order for electricity from the roof to be able to be used in the Kermi system x-optimised more efficiently: You store the electricity you have produced to be able to supply your household with it at any time, from the washing machine to the lighting.
 Moreover, if the solar panel system supplies excess electricity, the storage system is charged up to a defined level.

 If the battery storage cannot hold any more electricity, the heat pump is switched to an enhanced mode and thermal energy is stored in the x-buffer layered buffer storage tank.
 Only when all of these options are exhausted is the remaining excess electricity fed into the grid.
 That way, more of the self-produced solar electricity can be consumed.
-With purchases of electricity becoming increasingly unappealing, supplying the grid is reduced to a minimum as a result.
+As feeding electricity back into the grid becomes less attractive, this results in it being reduced to a minimum.